 BIOLOGICAL CONFLICT: The biological conflict linked to the nasal mucosa is according to its function a scent conflict (see also paranasal sinuses and “scent morsel” conflict related to the nasopharynx).
 For animals, the conflict might be provoked by the scent of an approaching predator or the smell of poisonous fumes.
-For humans, the conflict translates into “smelling” trouble or a potential threat, for instance, “smelling” a competitor or an opponent at work, in school, at home, or in a relationship.
+For humans, the conflict translates into “smelling” trouble or a potential threat, for instance, “smelling” a competitor or an opponent at work, at school, at home, or in a relationship.
 The nasal mucosa corresponds also to a stink conflict.
 A stink conflict is experienced in real terms through an offending odor or unpleasant smell, but also if the particular smell is associated with danger.
-The exposure to cigarette smoke can therefore trigger the conflict for someone who believes that second hand smoke causes lung cancer.
+The exposure to cigarette smoke can, therefore, trigger the conflict for someone who believes that second-hand smoke causes lung cancer.
 In a transposed sense, a stink conflict relates to any situation that is perceived as “This stinks!” or “I am fed up with this!”.
 This might also concern an annoying person (a “pest”).
 It is a type of “separation conflict”.

 HEALING PHASE: During the first part of the healing phase (PCL-A) the ulcerated area is replenished through cell proliferation.
 Healing symptoms are a stuffed up nose caused by the swelling of the nasal membrane, a reduced sense of taste and smell (compare with anosmia related to the olfactory nerves), nasal discharge to eliminate the remnants of the repair process, headaches because of the brain edema in the corresponding brain relay, elevated temperature or fever, and fatigue since the autonomic nervous system is in the “warm phase” and in a prolonged state of rest (vagotonia).
 The shivers occur in the conflict-active “cold phase” as well as throughout the Epileptoid Crisis.
-Sneezing and nose bleeds are also a sign of the Epi-Crisis.
+Sneezing and nosebleeds are also a sign of the Epi-Crisis.
 In short, the healing phase of the nasal mucosa presents as the typical common cold.
 The degree of the symptoms is determined by the intensity of the conflict-active phase.

 When the cold is accompanied or preceded by a sore throat, this indicates that the scent or stink conflict happened together with a conflict of not wanting to “swallow” a situation or accept what “stinks”.
-Coughing, related to the bronchia or larynx, reveals an additional territorial fear or scare-fright conflict.
-Typical for this conflict combination are unexpected distress at work, at school, or at home.
+Coughing, related to the bronchi or larynx, reveals an additional territorial fear or scare-fright conflict.
+Typical for this conflict combination is unexpected distress at work, at school, or at home.
 As soon as the conflicts are resolved, the healing symptoms start all at once or in quick succession.

-If a number of people have a cold at the same time, we can conclude that everyone who is affected had perceived a certain conflict situation the same way (troubles in day care or kindergarten, poor marks for all students, an unfair teacher, arguments involving several family members, problems at the work place) and is now in healing.
-In the northern hemisphere such collective “This stinks!”-conflicts are usually brought on at the beginning of the winter season – but only for those who “hate winter” .
+If a number of people have a cold at the same time, we can conclude that everyone who is affected had perceived a certain conflict situation the same way (troubles in daycare or kindergarten, poor marks for all students, an unfair teacher, arguments involving several family members, problems at the workplace) and is now in healing.
+In the northern hemisphere such collective “This stinks!”-conflicts are usually brought on at the beginning of the winter season – but only for those who “hate winter”.
 In spring, the same symptoms are referred to as the “seasonal flu”.

 Conventional medicine claims that the cold or flu (see also influenza) are caused by viruses.
-However, to this day, the evidence of the existence of these alleged viruses has never been provided (details presented in the “Virus Mania” GNM DVD).
+However, to this day, the evidence of the existence of these alleged viruses has never been provided (details presented in the “Virus Mania” GNM video).
 Moreover, the symptoms of the cold and flu are healing symptoms, which highly questions the persistent claim that they are “contagious”.

 Recurring or chronic cold symptoms occur when the scent or stink conflict is reactivated by setting on a conflict track such as a certain smell (food, perfume, flower, grass, cigarette smoke) or taste (milk, nuts, a spice), pet dander, pollen, mold, wind, rain, and so forth.
 In conventional medicine, this is usually interpreted as an “allergy”.
-People with pollen allergies might in reality be “allergic” to the cold symptoms (“This stinks!”) or to the “threat” of the “allergy season” resulting in common-cold symptoms (termed “allergic rhinitis”) each year.
+People with pollen allergies might, in reality, be “allergic” to the cold symptoms (“This stinks!”) or to the “threat” of the “allergy season” resulting in common-cold symptoms (termed “allergic rhinitis”) each year.
 If the nasal congestion is accompanied by watery eyes (see conjunctivitis) then the “allergy” is called “hay fever”.
-In GNM terms, the combination of the symptoms indicates that the healing phases of a scent or stink conflict and a visual separation conflict (“I don’t want to see this”!) run concurrently.
+In GNM terms, the combination of the symptoms indicates that the healing phases of a scent or stink conflict and a visual separation conflict (“I don’t want to see this!”) run concurrently.

 DEVELOPMENT AND FUNCTION OF THE PARANASAL SINUSES: The paranasal sinuses are symmetrically arranged hollow, air-filled cavities lined by a mucous membrane.
-They are located behind the eyebrows (frontal sinuses), behind the nasal cavities (sphenoid sinuses), between the eyes and nose (ethmoid sinuses), and behind the cheek bones (maxillary sinuses).
+They are located behind the eyebrows (frontal sinuses), behind the nasal cavities (sphenoid sinuses), between the eyes and nose (ethmoid sinuses), and behind the cheekbones (maxillary sinuses).
 Their function is to moisten and warm the inhaled air and produce mucus that cleans the nasal passages.
 The paranasal sinuses mucosa consists of squamous epithelium, originates from the ectoderm and is therefore controlled from the cerebral cortex.
 Like the nasal cavities, the paranasal sinuses contain residues of endodermal cells (“paranasal glands”) that produce nasal mucus.